IDA LAKE ASSOCIATION

 Aquatic Invasive Species

 ILA works diligently to prevent the spread of Aquatic Invasive Species (AIS) in Lake Ida.
 To that end, we have two District Directors who have received training on identifying AIS to help property owners identify AIS issues in Lake Ida.
+We have a three-member standing committee that develops an annual CLP treatment plan and budget that is approved by the ILA board at the September meeting.
 ILA has been treating Lake Ida to reduce the spread of Curly Leaf Pondweed (CLP) in the lake.
 In addition, we contract for additional hours of boat inspections at the public landings on the lake to help reduce the spread of AIS from lake to lake and to help educate boat owners on proper procedures for transporting their boats.

 Curly Leaf Pondweed (CLP)